-Because each person brings a different mix of skills to the workplace, it is important to identify and take advantage of their unique characteristics when finding the right position.
-Check the Team Assignments page to find out which teams will be available depending on the number of students.
+Because each person brings a different mix of skills to the workplace, it is important to identify and take advantage of these characteristics when determining the best fit for your students.
+Check the Team Assignments page for a list of available teams.
+Only allow students to apply for these teams.